Until the Great Oriental War, China was a great empire covering a vast area of East Asia.

 China bided its time, modernizing its military and increasing its control over the provinces.
 Upon Guangxu's death in 1908, allegedly poisoned by angry former supporters of Ci Xi, he was succeeded by his nephew who became Emperor Xuantong.

 Yuan Shikai, recovered from tuberculosis, helped the Qing Dynasty crush a Republican uprising in 1912.
-Xuantong, following pressures from Yuan Shikai, declared later that year the wearing of queues by men was no longer required; most men cut their hair immediately after Xuantong have his queue cut to set an example.
+Xuantong, through his uncle Prince Chun, declared that the wearing of queues by men was no longer required; most men cut their hair immediately after Xuantong have his queue cut to set an example.
+Queues however, did not completely disappear until 1918, where a Western-style hairstyle or a style similar to Buddhist monks became compulsory hairstyle in the military.

 By 1920, the opportunity presented itself to China, with Russia weakened by the Civil War, and Japan de-militarizing, to reclaim its position of pre-eminence.
 In 1920, China invaded Corea and Taiwan, easily defeating the Japanese.
 In 1924, China, in league with Russia, invaded the Soviet Socialist Republic of Siberia, but betrayed Russia by claiming Far East Russia for themselves.
 Tibet and Siam were the next in line, and with Buddhists being non-violent, there was next to no resistance in Tibet.
 Siam was more of a challenge, but no problem for the numerous Chinese forces.
 The Austronesian League, finally beginning to notice China's expansion, sent a letter of warning to them.
 This was completely ignored, and China's next target was Japan itself.
 In 1929, Chinese forces based out of Yocohama (a treaty port) attacked Tòquiò (modern-day Edo) and, after a four-year war, placed their ally, Prince Mitxi, on the throne as Emperor Xòwa.
 Japan was a key member of the Austronesian league, and the League was forced to slap sanctions on China.
 In 1937, China launched an attack on Sednîr (Sydney) and, finally, Australasia declared war on China.